Liar Game: Liar Game Tournament Office

-Forli serves as a fourth Liar Game host, distinguished by his bowtie-adorned suit and distinctive mask resembling Renaissance clown face-paint with elongated oval markings.
+A Liar Game host, distinguished by his bowtie-adorned suit and distinctive mask resembling Renaissance clown face-paint with elongated oval markings.
 As the moderator for Round 4's qualifier matches, he demonstrates overt favoritism toward Akiyama and Nao's team, frequently marveling at Akiyama's strategies despite his full knowledge of the game rules.
-Considered the least intellectually capable among the LGT officers, Forli's enthusiastic but naive perspective provides contrast to his more analytical colleagues.
+He is considered the least intellectually capable among the LGT officers.